baswarajmamidgi/Sentece_Segmentation/README.md

 Read text from url using Beautiful soup
-Tokenize the data from url using nltk
+Tokenize the data from url ,using nltk